American Indian Youth Literature Award: 2024 Winners

 Grandmother and granddaughter surrounded by berry bushes

-The American Indian Youth Literature Awards are named every two years.
-Authors/illustrators may win the American Indian Youth Literature Award in the categories Best Picture Book, Best Middle Grade Book, and Best Young Adult Book.
-In addition, up to five awards may be selected as Honors books in each category.
+The American Indian Youth Literature Awards are named every two years in the categories of Best Picture Book, Best Middle Grade Book, and Best Young Adult Book.
+For additional titles, see:

 A Letter for Bob